 A bare bones manual race timing system would require a single official recording finish times and bib numbers manually at the finish line (the procedure race timing apps help automate), although a backup will again be prudent.
 For larger races, the barcode procedure can be followed with bib numbers instead of barcodes, i.e. official 1 records successive finish times, official 2 records bib numbers or hands out position tokens, in which case official 3 matches position/bib number pairs.

-Noticed how many times we mentioned ‘backup’?
+Noticed how many times we mentioned ‘backup’ so far?

 You should not be afraid to use one of the RFID alternatives above, but because a lot of the responsibility in doing so will shift from the timer to your team, you should put measures in place to minimise the chance of a timing error.
 Sometimes something as simple as a smartphone or budget camera rolling at the finish line could prove a lifesaver, as there’s few things guaranteed to upset your participants more than messing up finish times.